BAIRLab/DICOManager/README.md

 #### from_ct
 Creates a new RTSTRUCT DICOM file from the corresponding CT DICOMs.
 Appends a boolean numpy array to the created DICOM file.

+#### save_rt
+Saves a provided pydicom.dataset object to the specified posix path or filename